I Had Never Successfully Napped In My Life — Until I Tried This

 Waking from a nap, for me, feels precisely as I imagine it might feel to rise from the dead: bleary, disorienting, and a bit like I’ve begun quietly decomposing in the time since my last bout of consciousness.
-In fact, my post-nap state tends to resemble some specific genre of unprecedented hangover, the likes of which will generally renders all other daytime productivity near impossible.
+In fact, my post-nap state tends to resemble some specific genre of unprecedented hangover, the likes of which will generally render all other daytime productivity near impossible.
 And that is, of course, if I can fall asleep in the first place — the process of which acts as its own insurmountable hurdle.
 Long story long: I am firmly nap-opposed.

 The anti-nap stance is not exactly the general consensus, though.
 According to the National Sleep Foundation, around four in every 10 Americans report napping at least once a week.
 And there's been plenty of claims about the benefits: In 2009, researchers at U.C.
 San Diego determined that REM naps can enhance creativity.
 And in 2016, the University of Michigan found that an hour-long nap could work wonders to help people regulate their emotions.